 If the assault takes place outside the College Campus or other Rasmussen facility, the victim/survivor should immediately contact, or have a friend contact, the local law enforcement and sexual assault center.
-Following the incident the victim/survivor should notify the Campus Director, Associate Campus Director, or Director of Human Resources of the assault for support and assistance.
+Following the incident the victim/survivor should notify the Campus Director or Associate Campus Director/ Director of Campus Operations, of the assault for support and assistance.

-Further, in either case, the victim/survivor should do the following:
+Further, in either case, the victim/survivor

+should do the following:

-- 1 It is helpful to have a written summary of what happened while the memory is still - 2.
-No attempt should be made to bathe, change clothes, or otherwise clean up prior to examination by a medical practitioner qualified to make determinations regarding sexual assault. - 3.
-In most cases it will be helpful to have a friend with you when talking to the local law enforcement officials or sexual assault
+1. It is helpful to have a written summary of

+- what happened while the memory is still clear. - No attempt should be made to bathe, change clothes, or otherwise clean up prior to examination by a medical practitioner qualified to make determinations regarding sexual assault. - In most cases it will be helpful to have a friend with you when talking to the local law enforcement officials or sexual assault center personnel.